Jurgenvilla/moons-sim/README.md

 ### Prerequisites

-The following Python packages need to be installed for the simulator to run.
-This can be done for example using pip:
+The simulator code is written in Python 3.
+The following dependencies need to be installed for the simulator to run properly.
+This can be done, for example, using pip:

 ```
 pip install PyAstronomy numpy astropy sys scipy matplotlib math warnings